remix-run/remix/docs/guides/vite.md

 });
 ```

-The subset of [supported Remix config options][supported-remix-config-options] should be passed directly to the plugin:
+The subset of [supported Remix config options][vite-config] should be passed directly to the plugin:

 ```ts filename=vite.config.ts lines=[3-5]
 export default defineConfig({